Cobelt/python/README.txt

 	* features_extraction.py => This file is used to store different features extraction techniques.
 It is used by the classifier to get a training set.

+    * preprocessing/ => this package is used to perform the task of cleanning tweet

+        **To clean tweets:
+            cd preprocessing
+            python text_preprocessing.py

+        => it will ask you different question :
+            1) do you want a csv file : it will create or use "preprocess_tweet_file.csv" then put clean tweet inside.
+            2) do you want to seperate polarity? you must have a csv file (yes/no) : it will seperate positive and negative tweet of the csv to 2 seperate csv.
+                "preprocess_tweet_file_positive.csv" and "preprocess_tweet_file_negative.csv".
+The answer 1 must be yes
+            3) do you want a json file ? (yes/no) : it will create or use "preprocess_tweet_file.json" then put clean tweet inside.
+            4) are we going to add data? else we gonna create new one (yes/no) : All operation will be append (add clean tweet at the end of the file if existe) if anwser is no all operation will be "write" (empty file then write new data)

+            For more detail, check commentary of function.